Floss Before or After Brushing Your Teeth

 "Make sure you floss your teeth at least once a day!".
-You've probably heard this one before, it's very commonly known that you should floss your teeth at least once a day.
-However the the art of flossing is one that is lost on many people, with the specifics such as "flossing before or after brushing" often being overlooked.
+You've probably heard this one before.
+Its common knowledge that you should floss your teeth at least once a day.
+However the art of flossing is one that is lost on many people, with the specifics such as "flossing before or after brushing" often being overlooked.
 But don't worry - we will take you from a flossing apprentice to a master of the craft in no time...

 When To Floss

 When is best to floss?
 It's best to floss before brushing your teeth.
-Flossing will remove plaque to be brushed away and helps fluoride coat your teeth better.
+Flossing will remove plaque that can then be brushed away with your toothbrush and allow the fluoride to coat your teeth better.

 Let us elaborate...